Risk Management & Financial Engineering

 PRMIA accredited, a head start on your career

-97% of our Finance Masters’ class of 2021 were employed within three months of graduating
+93% of our class of 2022 were employed within six months of graduating

 Course key facts

-First or 2.1 from a recognised university in a highly quantitative discipline
+First or 2:1 from a recognised university in a highly quantitative subject such as Mathematics, Engineering, Economics or Science.

 Prepare yourself for a career in financial engineering and risk management with our MSc Risk Management & Financial Engineering programme.